Mechanics Hall (Boston)

-Mechanics Hall (Boston, Massachusetts) was a building and community institution on Huntington Avenue at West Newton Street, from 1881 to 1959.
-Commissioned by the Massachusetts Charitable Mechanic Association, it was built by the noted architect William Gibbons Preston.
-The building was located between the Boston and Albany railroad yards and Huntington Avenue.
+Mechanics Hall (Boston, Massachusetts) was a building and community institution on Huntington Avenue at West Newton Street from 1881 to 1959.
+Commissioned by the Massachusetts Charitable Mechanic Association, it was designed by William Gibbons Preston and located between the Boston and Albany railroad yards and Huntington Avenue.
 It was razed for the Prudential Center urban renewal project of the early 1960s.
-The site is on the north side of Huntington Avenue, and since 1941 has been served by Prudential Station (nee Mechanics Hall Station) of the MBTA Green Line E branch.
+The site is on the north side of Huntington Avenue, and since 1941 has been served by Prudential Station (originally Mechanics Hall Station) of the MBTA Green Line E branch.

-The building's sizable auditorium was host to meetings and conventions.
-Over the years the building was host to events such as boat shows, auto shows, dog shows, flower shows and sporting shows.
+The building's sizable auditorium was host to meetings, conventions, and events such as boat shows, auto shows, dog shows, flower shows and sporting shows.
 For example, in 1883 the Foreign Exhibition Association held a large exhibit of "foreign arts, manufactures and products".
-Also in 1883 the Olympian Club held a "floral display and costume carnival" that included indoor rollerskating.
+In 1883 the Olympian Club held a "floral display and costume carnival" that included indoor rollerskating.
 It was briefly the home court of the Boston Whirlwinds of the American Basketball League.

+Mechanics Hall was the site of Boston Pops concerts until the Boston Symphony Orchestra brought them to its new home in Symphony Hall in October 1904.

 Today, the site is the location of 111 Huntington Avenue.